 “Be fruitful and multiply” is one of the Bible’s first directions to mankind, and until recently, humanity has followed suit without question.
 Childlessness in America and across the West is at an all-time high.
-More and more men and women are opting not to become parents – a trend which calls the conventional path of becoming parents in the first place into question.
+Even before COVID-19 and its unknown risks to pregnancies caused people to think twice about reproduction, over the years, more and more men and women have been opting not to become parents – a trend which ultimately calls into question the conventional path of becoming parents in the first place.

 Below, we’ll explore three reasons to give parenthood a second thought, and three reasons to keep on starting families.